konflux-ci/architecture/ADR/0006-log-conventions.md

       "description": "The name of the resource being reconciled", "type": "string"
     },
-    "source": {
+    "caller": {
-      "description": "A url to the source code that is emitting this log", "type": "string"
+      "description": "A reference to the line of source code that is emitting this log", "type": "string"
     },
     "audit": {